 The 5 largest ethnic groups in North Dakota are White (Non-Hispanic) (83.7%), American Indian & Alaska Native (Non-Hispanic) (4.89%), Black or African American (Non-Hispanic) (3.09%), Two+ (Non-Hispanic) (2.51%), and White (Hispanic) (2%).

 6% of the households in North Dakota reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 97.5% of the residents in North Dakota are U.S. citizens.

-The largest universities in North Dakota are University of North Dakota, with 3,204 graduates, North Dakota State University-Main Campus, with 3,160 graduates, and Bismarck State College, with 1,125 graduates.
+The largest universities in North Dakota are University of North Dakota (3,574 degrees awarded in 2020), North Dakota State University-Main Campus (3,403 degrees), and University of Mary (1,136 degrees).

-The median property value in North Dakota is $184,100, and the homeownership rate is 63.2%.
-Most people in North Dakota commute by Drove Alone, and the average commute time is 16.5 minutes.
-The average car ownership in North Dakota is 2 cars per household.
+Most people in North Dakota drove alone to work, and the average commute time was 17.6 minutes.
+The average car ownership in North Dakota was 2 cars per household.